On Continuity of Robust and Accurate Classifiers: Experiments

 \subsection{Infeasibility of holomorphic classifiers}

-We trained two more holomorphic classifiers for each learning problem.
-A classifier $f$ that is trained on $S_{\mathrm{adv}}$ and another classifier $g$ that is trained on $S$.
-We then compared the accuracy of the three classifiers on a test set consisting of unseen adversarial and benign samples.
-The results are reported in table \ref{tbl:essential}.
+As explained in section \ref{sec:cont bias}, we trained three holomorphic classifiers $h,f,g$ on $S_{\mathrm{ben}}$, $S_{\mathrm{hard}}$ and $S_{\mathrm{ben}}\cup S_{\mathrm{hard}}$ respectively.
+We then compared the accuracy of the three classifiers on test sets consisting of unseen samples from $S_{\mathrm{ben}}$ and $S_{\mathrm{hard}}$.
+The results are reported in Table \ref{tbl:essential}.
 We can see that the evidence points to the fact that the robust and accurate holomorphic classifier could be constructed by patching together $h$ and $f$, but not with a single holomorphic hypothesis $g$.
+The drop in relative accuracy of $g$ with respect to $h$ and $f$ on MNIST are $1\%$ and $3\%$, respectively, which agrees with the $2\%$ drop as reported by Tsipiras et. al.\cite{tsipras2018robustness}.
+Furthermore, we can see that $S_{\mathrm{ben}}$ is adversarial with respect to $f$ which goes against intuition since $S_{\mathrm{hard}}$ is closer to the true decision boundary of $S_{\mathrm{ben}}$ and should act as its support vectors.
+For completeness, we note that our attempts to train a holomorphic PAC classifier on CIFAR10 were unsuccessful.
+Furthermore, the trained classifier proved robust against the PGD attack, as we were unable to generate any adversarial examples.
+Therefore, we refrain from making any assertions regarding the continuity bias on CIFAR10.